facebookresearch/DVDialogues/README.md

 1. `cd dvd_codebase`
 2. Load DVD dataset and create batches by running `./run.sh <gpu device id> <1 if debugging with small data else 0>`.
 Please change the parameter `data_dir` and `fea_dir` to the data and feature directories (e.g. unzipped location of *dvd_dialogues* and *dvd_resnext101*)

+# Data Exploration
+We created a [notebook](https://github.com/facebookresearch/DVDialogues/blob/master/notebooks/explore_data.ipynb) in this repo to demonstrate how different annotations can be extracted from DVD dialogues.
+Specifically, we used an example CATER video and DVD dialogue and defined helper functions to display various annotation details, e.g. question types/subtypes, tracked objects, tracked intervals, etc.

+- Each DVDialogue json file contains one dialogue for a specific video from CATER.
+All object ids/actions and frame ids are referenced from the annotations of the CATER video.
+- Each dialogue has 10 turns.
+In each turn, the data is a dictionary with the following attributes:
+    - `question`: a question about the video
+    - `answer`: an answer to the above question based on the visual content of the video
+    - `turn_dependencies`: the cross-turn dependencies that are embedded in this turn.
+The 1st turn of each dialogue always have `none` type dependencies (no cross-turn relations)
+        - `temporal`: relations that determine the video interval of the current turn, including:
+            - `<1/2/3/4>_<flying/sliding/rotating>_among_<before/after/during>`: action reference to a set of action in the previous turn e.g. "among them, after the third slide"
+            - `prior_<flying/sliding/rotating>_<before/after/during>`: action reference to a unique action in the previous turn e.g. "during this slide"
+            - `after`/`before`/`during`: interval references to the interval of the previous turn e.g. "after this period"
+            - `video_update`: topic transfer (temporal) with incremental video input to the video input of the previous turn e.g. "what about up until now"
+            - `earlier_unique_obj_none`: interval with long-term object references e.g. "during the aforementioned yellow thing 's first rotation"
+            - `last_unique_obj_none`: interval with short-term object references e.g. "before its third rotation"
+        - `spatial`: topic transfer (spatial) from the previous turn, including:
+            - `left` / `right`/ `front`/ `behind` e.g. "what about to the left of it?"
+        - `attribute`: topic transfer (attribute) from the previous turn, including:
+            - `query_color`/ `query_shape`/ `query_size`/ `query_material` e.g. "what about its color?"
+        - `object`: object references to objects mentioned in dialouge context, including:
+            - `earlier_unique`: long-term object references (> 1 turn distance) e.g. "the earlier mentioned red sphere"
+            - `last_unique`: short-term object references (1-turn distance) e.g. "them", "it"
+    - `program`: the functional program that is used to solve the question in a multi-step reasoning process.
+This is a sequence of node, each node including the following attributes:
+        - `type`: type of nodes e.g. `filter_color`, `count_object`, etc.
+        - `inputs`: indices of the preceding nodes; their outputs are inputs to the current node
+        - `side_inputs`: parameters of the current node e.g. "green", "yellow", "rubber", "before", "after", etc.
+        - `_output`: the output of the current node e.g. object count, object ids, interval period by start/end frame id
+        - Please refer to the Appendix in the paper for more details of functional program types and data types
+    - `template`: template of the question, containing the information to determine the question interval type and question type/subtype.
+Other information includes:
+        - `cutoff`: the cutoff event from the original CATER video.
+The input video of this turn will be from frame #0 to the cutoff event
+        - `used_periods`: contains all time periods up to the current turn.
+Each period is determine by a start event and end event
+        - event: each cutoff event or start/end event is defined as by the start/end time of an object action.
+Event is in the form of `[<object_id>,start/end_rotating/sliding/flying, <order>, <frame id>]`
+        - if an event is `None`, it is either the start or the end of the original CATER video
+        - `used_objects`: all unique objects that are mentioned up to the previous turn.
+This is used to solve any long-term object references in the question of the curren turn.
+This is a dictionary with key as the object id and the values are:
+            - `original_turn`: the original turn id the object was mentioned
+            - object attributes mentioned in the dialogue so far: `<Z>`: size, `<C>`: color, `<M>`: material, `<S>`: shape

 # License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.